Culture of Cuba: Music

 One of the main rhythmic fusions in Cuban music is the son.
-Other typical Cuban forms are the habanera, the guaracha, the danzón, the rumba, the bolero, the chachachá, the mambo, the cha-cha-cha, the punto, and many variations on these themes.
+Other typical Cuban forms are the habanera, the guaracha, the danzón, the rumba, the bolero, the chachachá, the mambo, the punto, and many variations on these themes.
 Cuban music has been immensely popular and influential in other countries.
 It was the original basis of salsa and contributed not only to the development of jazz, but also to Argentinian tango, Ghanaian high-life, West African Afrobeat, and Spanish nuevo flamenco.
 Within modern Cuba, there are also popular musicians working in the rock and reggaeton idioms.
 Artists such as Gente De zona are the vanguard of music revolution as they are the first Cuban duo to reach the Hot Latin Songs chart on Billboard.
 Other famous Cuban artist include Camila Cabello who has won a Billboard Award.

 Cuban hip-hop is one of the latest genres of music to be embraced not only by the country's youth but also, more reluctantly, by the government.
 Initially, hip-hop was shunned by the authorities, because of its affiliation to America and capitalism.
 As more Cuban youth put their own energy and style into the music, Cuban hip-hop eventually became more acceptable.
 "The Cuban government now sees rap music – long considered the music of American imperialism – as a road map to the hearts and minds of the young generation" is one opinion.